Bodhidharma: Appearance after his death

 Three years after Bodhidharma's death, Ambassador Song Yun of northern Wei is said to have seen him walking while holding a shoe at the Pamir Mountains.
-Song asked Bodhidharma where he was going, to which Bodhidharma replied, "I am going home".
+Song asked Bodhidharma where he was going, to which Bodhidharma replied, "I am going home."
 When asked why he was holding his shoe, Bodhidharma answered, "You will know when you reach Shaolin monastery.
-Don't mention that you saw me or you will meet with disaster".
+Don't mention that you saw me or you will meet with disaster."
 After arriving at the palace, Song told the emperor that he met Bodhidharma on the way.
 The emperor said Bodhidharma was already dead and buried and had Song arrested for lying.
 At Shaolin Monastery, the monks informed them that Bodhidharma was dead and had been buried in a hill behind the temple.
 The grave was exhumed and was found to contain a single shoe.
-The monks then said, "Master has gone back home" and prostrated three times: "For nine years, he had remained and nobody knew him; Carrying a shoe in hand he went home quietly, without ceremony."
+The monks then said, "Master has gone back home," and prostrated three times: "For nine years, he had remained and nobody knew him; Carrying a shoe in hand he went home quietly, without ceremony."

 Lineage

 Construction of lineages

 The idea of a patriarchal lineage in Chan dates back to the epitaph for Faru (法如), a disciple of the 5th patriarch Hongren (弘忍).
 In the Long Scroll of the Treatise on the Two Entrances and Four Practices and the Continued Biographies of Eminent Monks, Daoyu and Dazu Huike are the only explicitly identified disciples of Bodhidharma.
 The epitaph gives a line of descent identifying Bodhidharma as the first patriarch.

 In the 6th century, the biographies of famous monks were collected.
 From this genre, the typical Chan lineage was developed:

 These famous biographies were non-sectarian.
 The Ch'an biographical works, however, aimed to establish Ch'an as a legitimate school of Buddhism traceable to its Indian origins, and at the same time championed a particular form of Ch'an.
 Historical accuracy was of little concern to the compilers; old legends were repeated, new stories were invented and reiterated until they, too, became legends.

-According to McRae, it is not clear that the practitioners surrounding Bodhidharma and his disciple Huike considered themselves as belonging to a unified movement or group, such as a "Chan school," nor did they have any sense of sharing any continuity with the later tradition.
+According to McRae, it is not clear that the practitioners surrounding Bodhidharma and his disciple Huike considered themselves as belonging to a unified movement or group, such as a "Chan school", nor did they have any sense of sharing any continuity with the later tradition.
 He says even the name "proto-Chan" is not really reflective of their activities.

-D. T. Suzuki contends that Chan's growth in popularity during the 7th and 8th centuries attracted criticism that it had "no authorized records of its direct transmission from the founder of Buddhism" and that Chan historians made Bodhidharma the 28th patriarch of Buddhism in response to such attacks.
+D. T. Suzuki contends that the growth in Chan's popularity during the 7th and 8th centuries attracted criticism that it had "no authorized records of its direct transmission from the founder of Buddhism" and that Chan historians made Bodhidharma the 28th patriarch of Buddhism in response to such attacks.